doctrine-extensions/DoctrineExtensions/doc/translatable.md

 ## Basic usage examples: {#basic-examples}

-Currently a global locale used for translations is "en_us" which was set in **TranslationListener** globaly.
+Currently a global locale used for translations is "en_us" which was set in **TranslationListener** globally.
 To save article with its translations:

 ``` php
 <?php